fiseni/fiseni.github.io/_posts/2024-05-30-mediatr-publishing-strategies.markdown

 }
 ```

 This implementation also offers the ability to wrap any publisher in a background task.
-So, instead of having separate NoWait enum items, you may define an additional `runAsBackgroundTask` parameter for the `Publish` method.
+So, instead of having separate Background enum items, you may define an additional `runAsBackgroundTask` parameter for the `Publish` method.
 That's up to you to decide which API is more convenient for you.

 I hope you found this article useful.
 Happy coding!